sav-che/TL-2/Authors/Hesse, Julius Oswald {std. J. Hesse}.md

-> [!cite] BHL link: this entry starts at [page 181](https://www.biodiversitylibrary.org/item/103253#page/207/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 181](https://www.biodiversitylibrary.org/page/33068423) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Hesse, Julius Oswald (1835-1917), German industrial chemist and lichenologist; with the Jobst firm in Stuttgart, later at Feuerbach as director of the Vereinigte Chininfabriken Zimmer & Co.; honorary citizen of the town of Feuerbach. (*J. Hesse*).
+Hesse, Julius Oswald (1835-1917), German industrial chemist and lichenologist; with the Jobst firm in Stuttgart, later at Feuerbach as director of the Vereinigte Chininfabriken Zimmer & Co.; honorary citizen of the town of Feuerbach.
+**Abbreviated name**: *J. Hesse*

 #### Herbarium and types